 - Working on a hobby such as art, music, or a sport twice a week

 Kids constantly learn from the adults around them.
 You can model executive functioning skills for them by speaking about goals and problem solving, and getting them involved when appropriate.
 For example, if you’re hosting a get-together, you can let your child know what you’ll be doing to prepare in addition to letting them know what they’ll need to do to prepare.

 Here are a few examples of how modeling executive function could look:

 - “Before we have company over, I’m going to cook and clean up the dining room.
 You can help by cleaning up your toys from the living room.”

 - “I’m almost done making dinner, can you set the table?”

 - “I’m going to set my alarm for 7am – make sure you set yours too!”

 Physical activity, such as participating in a sport or a martial arts class, has been shown to help kids develop their executive functioning skills.
 These activities promote planning and problem-solving, as they require kids to think through how they’re going to act and react in a situation.

-Playing in an unstructured way is also an integral growing up, and teaches kids valuable life skills.
+Playing in an unstructured way is also an integral part of growing up, and teaches kids valuable life skills.
 According to Jill Vialet, kids who take part in recess are more likely to participate in class.
 Playing with friends also teaches leadership and conflict-resolution skills.